-Right outside of the bustling Los Angeles is Malibu, a beach city in California.
+Outside the bustling Los Angeles is Malibu, a beach city in California.
 Known for its slower pace, best beach spots, and hub for celebrities, it is hard not to fall for Malibu.
-Southern California is a stunning area to visit with its unending sunshine, towering palm trees, and distinctive arid deserts.
-Of course, the beaches are a must-see for almost everyone, and not to forget Malibu Hikes.

-But before we get into hikes, let us take a look at some highlights of Malibu, which makes this an iconic place for many people:
+But before we get into Malibu Hikes, let us look at some highlights of Malibu, making this an iconic place for many people.

 The antique pieces in the villa range from the Stone Age to the Roman Empire era.
 Located near the Pacific Coast Highway, this place becomes a great start for your sightseeing tour of Malibu.